The security lamp in the hall cast a sickly green light under the door, so John had put a rolled-up towel across the gap to block it out.

 Months before, he'd never have tolerated some girlfriend-beating low-life saying things like that to him.
 It was different now.

 And there were times that he'd lie awake at night, flooded over with the light from the outside streetlight that even the ragged curtains couldn't entirely block out.
 Listening to the sounds inside the building - shouting, laughing, swearing, crying.
 Footsteps.
 Doors opening and closing.
-The furtive gasping, the rustle of bedclothes and gentle creaking of bed-springs as the couple next door made furtive love.
+The rustle of bedclothes and gentle creak of bed-springs as the couple next door made furtive love.
 And there were other sounds, more constant, outside.
 The click of heels on the footpath.
 The rustling of wind in the trees.
 The distant purr of traffic.

 Tomorrow, perhaps.
 Tomorrow he'd wake up and there'd be nothing wrong with him, because there was nothing wrong with him.